-In August 2017, the Company acquired land and simultaneously structured and entered into a Ground Lease at 3333 LifeHope in Atlanta, GA and accounted for the transaction as an asset acquisition.
+In August 2017, the Company acquired land and simultaneously structured and entered into a Ground Lease in Atlanta, GA and accounted for the transaction as an asset acquisition.
 The Ground Lease has a term of 99 years.
 In addition, the ground lessee will construct a 185-space parking deck adjacent to the building scheduled to be completed in 2019, which will be engineered to accommodate future development of the site.
 The Company has a right of first refusal to provide funding for up to 30.0% of the construction cost of an additional 160,000 square feet of development on terms consistent with the Ground Lease. iStar committed to provide a \$24.0 million construction loan to the ground lessee for the renovation of the property.
-This transaction was approved by the Company's independent directors in accordance with the Company's policy with respect to transactions in which iStar is also a participant.
+The loan was repaid in August 2019.